Let Them Eat Gluten Free Cake

 Ingredients

-• 210 g or 1½ cups Kim's gluten free flour blend (or your favorite store bought blend)
+• 1½ cups (210g) Kim's gluten free all purpose flour blend (a store bought blend may be substituted, but hasn't been tested)

 • 5 teaspoon ground cinnamon